-Creative Pathways is the "design-your-own-program" concentration of the B.A. in Music at JSC.
-Students in this concentration work with music faculty to faculty to design a program in a special area of interest not offered at JSC, such as conducting.
+Creative Pathways is the "design-your-own-program" concentration of the B.A. in Music.
+Some examples of potential student pathway designs include music therapy, the psychology of music, music theory, music history/musicology, music publishing, and choral conducting.
 The program involves taking music lessons and spending long hours practing and rehearsing.
 A senior internship or capstone experience is required.
-Students graduate with a B.A. in Music with a concentration in their area of focus.
+Students graduate with a B.A. in Music with a concentration in Creative Pathways.

-The B.A. in Music at JSC offers seven concentrations in which students can specialize: Composition, Creative Pathways (self-designed program), Instrumental Performance (classical or jazz/contemporary), Sound Engineering and Vocal Performance (classical or jazz/contemporary).
+The B.A. in Music at JSC offers five concentrations in which students can specialize: Composition, Creative Pathways (selfdesigned program), Instrumental Performance, Sound Engineering and Vocal Performance.
 Students graduate with a B.A. in Music with a concentration in their area of specialization.
 All programs are designed for students who already have basic proficiency in an instrument or voice; who are interested in advanced training in areas of technique, music theory, music skills, composition, history and style; and who are seriously interested in pursuing advanced degrees or careers in music and the music industry.
-All concentrations include a senior project or capstone experience designed to help engage the student in thoughtful decision-making regarding post-collegiate activities in music.
+All concentrations include a senior project or capstone experience designed to help engage the student in thoughtful decision making regarding post-collegiate activities in music.
+An audition is required for entry to the major and all majors need to demonstrate fundamental proficiency in music before beginning the music theory core.